Brand:Irwin Vise-Grip Wire Cutters

 Long, plastic-dipped handles

-The last entry on our list of best wire cutters comes from Klein Tools.
+The last entry on our list of best wire cutters is Klein Tools Diagonal Wire Cutter Tool.
 These heavy-duty pliers were designed specifically for rebar work, helping you cut soft annealed rebar tie wire in the blink of an eye.
 Their greatest highlight is the 13-degree angled head that makes it very easy to use in confined spaces.
 Another great feature is the ergonomic grip, ensured by the hooked handle.
 Delivering high leverage power, it can slice even through the toughest wires without too much effort from your side.
 It misses a spring to keep it open, but the beveled jaws and hot rivet make up for the drawback.
 All in all, an excellent choice for contractors, homeowners, and anyone working with rebar.

 Ergonomic handles make it very easy to cut through thick rebar tie wires